-Assessments are also a great way to measure secure coding skills and build certification levels for graduates, contractors, new recruits and internal developers.
+Assessments are also a great way to benchmark secure coding skills and build certification levels for graduates, contractors, new recruits, and internal developers.

 To begin the tour, click Start Now when the prompt shows up.

-If there's already a list of assessments on this page, click the icon to start creating a new one.
+If there's already a list of assessments on this page, click the 'Create Assessment' button to start creating a new one.

 Give the assessment a name.
 Ideally, something that’s easy to keep track of or relevant to a particular time of year since you’ll likely be creating a few of these as time goes on.